 The purpose of the prehearing conference is to determine how the formal charges against the organization are to be considered.
-The prehearing conference provides an opportunity for the organization to discuss the charges with a representative from the Office of Student Life.
+The prehearing conference provides an opportunity for the organization to discuss the charges with a representative from the Office of Student Experience, typically the Director of Student Engagement.
 The organization must be represented at this conference by one or more of its officers.
 The faculty/staff sponsor may attend the prehearing conference in an advisory capacity only, however, one of the student officers must be designated as the official spokesperson for the organization.
 The procedures available for formal consideration of the charges are: